 - President California Sciences Institute

-- Starting doctoral classes in 2009-2010
+- Starting doctoral classes in 2011

 - M.S.
 And Ph.D.
 Program in National Security

 - Technical aspects of these fields

 - M.S.
 In Advanced Investigation

+- First graduates completed the program in 2010

 - Ph.D.
 In Digital Forensics

 - The first Ph.D. program in Digital Forensics in the United States

 - calsci.org

-California Sciences Institute What does he know about the subject?
+What does he know about the subject?

 - · Knowledge, skill, experience, training, or education

 - Federal Rules of Evidence 701-706

 - Knowledge, Skills, and Experience:

 - POST certified trainer in these areas, admitted to testify as an expert in Federal, State, and Local Criminal and Civil digital forensics matters, published refereed and other articles on the subject, authored a book on the subject and another book closely related to it, taught at Federal Law Enforcement Training Center in this area, taught graduate classes at University of New Haven in this area, etc.

 - Education:

 - B.S., M.S., and Ph.D. in relevant field